fbpx

 There is no shortage of choices for where to mountain bike in Moab, all of which are open in the summer.
 Some of the most popular trail systems in the area include Klondike Bluffs, Navajo Rocks Loop, and Bar M (Brand) trails.
 Need a rental bike, map, or just some general guidance?
 Find the best local Moab outfitters to get you kitted out with the perfect bike and tons of great tips and tricks.

 Bighorn Mountain Biking rents mountain bikes right at the trailhead of two of the most popular beginner/intermediate trailheads in Moab: Bar M Trailhead and Dead Horse State Park.
 They rent hardtail and full-suspension mountain bikes at both locations and right next to a wealth of trail options.
 This allows you to avoid waiting in bike shop lines closer to town and dealing with the hassle of transporting bikes to/from the trailhead.
-Or rent a premium mountain bike in town from 5-star rated Doubledown Bike Shop.
+Or rent a premium mountain bike in town from 5-star rated Doubledown Bike Shop, who carries some of the best premium mountain bike brands like Revel and Kona.

 Canyoneering in Moab